-- Work with all senior leadership to establish priorities and identify cost savings - Conduct monitoring of prioritized area of focus funding through Return on Investment (ROI) methodologies to inform future decision-making.
+- · Work with all senior leadership to establish priorities and identify cost savings - Conduct monitoring of prioritized area of focus funding through Return on Investment (ROI) methodologies to inform future decision-making.

-Strengthen staff retention rates to improve school climate, operational efficiencies and instruction
+Strengthen staff retention rates to improve school climate, operational efficiencies and instruction.

-- Develop and implement a plan that includes actions such as formal welcome and onboarding processes, on the job support, formative goal setting sessions, positive performance feedback from supervisors, job mentoring by veteran peers, listening to employees via pulse surveys, etc. - Review feasibility of expanding telework and designating permanent remote work positions for schools and office.
+Develop and implement a plan that includes formal onboarding processes, on-the-job support throughout the first few years, formative and immediate feedback from supervisors and veteran peers, etc.